 Collected and integrated gene expression measurements from 1,098 datasets and 18 cancer types and increased the robustness of variational autoencoders (VAEs) by designing an ensemble learning pipeline.

-Qiu, W., Dincer, A. B., Janizek, J. D., Celik, S., Pittet, M., Naxerova, K., & Lee, S. I. (2023).
-A deep profile of gene expression across 18 human cancers.
-Under review in Nature Biomedical Engineering | Spotlight talk at Machine Learning in Computational Biology (MLCB) 2019.
-(Paper)
+Qiu, W., Dincer, A. B., Janizek, J. D., Celik, S., Pittet, M., Naxerova, K., & Lee, S. I. Deep profiling of gene expression across 18 human cancers.
+Nat.
+Biomed.
+Eng.
+9, 333–355 (2025).
+(Paper) | Spotlight talk at Machine Learning in Computational Biology (MLCB) 2019.